Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Results

 \subsection{GBH}

-The GBH dataset encompasses a broader range of cities, including those with low-quality labels, enabling evaluation of improvements in such regions.
-As reported in Table \ref{tab:res_gbh}, our proposed pipelines significantly outperform the baseline networks (H+M/L) in terms of average building-wise RMSE, with improvements of 13.61 \%, 18.62 \%, and 14.47 \%, for U-Net, IM2HEIGHT, and AdaBins B5, respectively.
-These gains are most significant in cities with only mid- or low-quality labels, where our approach consistently achieves the lowest out-of-domain average RMSEs.
-The improvements in these challenging domains largely offset the minor performance reductions observed on the high-quality test set and in Los Angeles.
+The GBH dataset covers a broader range of cities, including those with low-quality labels, enabling evaluation under challenging conditions.
+As reported in Table \ref{tab:res_gbh}, our pipeline significantly outperforms all baselines (H+M/L), reducing average RMSE by 13.61\%, 18.62\%, 14.47\%, and 16.21\% for U-Net, IM2HEIGHT, AdaBins B5, and DepthAnything v2 S, respectively.
+The largest gains occur in cities with only mid- or low-quality labels, compensating for minor drops in high-quality areas and in Los Angeles.

-The qualitative results in Fig. \ref{fig:res_vis_gbh} further demonstrate the preservation of fine-grained structural details by our proposed pipelines, supporting the quantitative findings.
-These visualizations also suggest that our pipelines effectively combine the strengths of networks trained on different subsets of the training data.
+The qualitative results in Fig. \ref{fig:res_vis_gbh} further support these findings, showing that our pipeline preserves fine-grained structural details and generates clearer building boundaries.
+These visualizations also indicate that our approach effectively integrates the complementary strengths of networks trained on different subsets of the training data.

-In summary, the proposed pipelines enhance the baseline networks by leveraging imperfect labels to achieve significantly better performance in cities with lower-quality annotations, while maintaining comparable results elsewhere.
-This results in a more balanced overall performance across diverse domains.
-These results highlight the robustness and adaptability of our method across diverse urban environments and varying label qualities.
+In summary, the proposed pipeline leverages imperfect labels to achieve significantly better performance in cities with lower-quality annotations while maintaining comparable results elsewhere.
+This results in a more balanced overall performance across various domains.
+Together, the results highlight the robustness and adaptability of our method across heterogeneous urban environments and varying label qualities.